gawindx/homebridge-risco-platform/README.md

         * "0,1,...": will modify a list of Detector to Windows.
         Accepts a comma-separated list of string where each member is the id of a Detector

+*Notes 1 : Since groups can only have 2 states, whether armed or disarmed, the options "armCommand", "nightCommand" ,"homeCommand" and "disarmCommand" only apply to Partitions and system mode.*

+*Notes 2 : Given that the platform allows you to choose the partition(s) managed by HomeKit, the possibility of managing arming/night/home/disarming commands linked to a specific partition has not been implemented because this would be nonsense (specific command of the type: "1:armed "or" 1:disarmed ")*

 For the moment (v1.1.0), it is only possible to indicate if the real type of the detector is:
 - Door contact
 - Window contact
 - Contact Sensor

 If no accessory is generated, the system mode operation will be set by default.

 ## How to Identify the ID of a Detector